subhaf19/ner-entity-recognition-bilstm-crf/README.md

 # End to end Named entity recognition (NER) pipeline using ML models for structured information exctraction from unstructure data
+This project is developed as a prototype to demonstrate NER capabilities for goverement unstructured data.

 🧠 Project Overview
 This project focuses on building an end-to-end Named Entity Recognition (NER) system to extract structured entities (such as Person, Organization, Location, Time, etc.) from unstructured text data.